-Pupil premium strategy outcomes
+Pupil Premium Strategy outcomes

-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our Pupil Premium activity had on students in the 2022 to 2023 academic year.

-The academy achieved an unvalidated Attainment 8 score of 40.76, an improvement of +7.78 when compared to 2019 validated results.
-There was a significant reduction in the gap between Pupil Premium and 'Other' students when compared to 2019 results, with the Attainment 8 gap reduced to 1.44.
+The academy achieved an unvalidated Attainment 8 score of 43.4, an improvement of +10.426 when compared to 2019 validated results.
+There was a significant reduction in the gap between Pupil Premium and 'Other' students when compared to 2019 results, with the Attainment 8 of PP students at 37.33.

 The academy has also made a significant improvement in the percentage of students achieving a pass in both English and mathematics when compared to 2019 performance figures.
-53% of students achieving a Good Pass (Grade 4+), an improvement of 19%.
-36% of students achieved a Strong Pass (Grade 5+), an improvement of 21%.
+58% of students achieving a Good Pass (Grade 4+), an improvement of 25%.
+39% of students achieved a Strong Pass (Grade 5+), an improvement of 24%.
 12% of students achieved a Grade 7+, an improvement of 11% when compared to 2019.
-The difference between Pupil Premium and 'Other' students across all three measures was less than 3%.
-EBacc performance mirrored that of English and mathematics, with the average point score (APS) of EBacc subjects 3.61, an improvement of 0.64 when compared to 2019 results.
+The difference between student

+Premium and 'Other' students across all three measures was less than 3%.
+EBacc performance mirrored that of English and mathematics, with the average point score (APS) of EBacc subjects 4.01, an improvement of 1.04 when compared to 2019 results.